vyperlang/vyper/docs/using-modules.rst

 The ``uses`` statement
 ======================

 Another way of using a contract's state without directly initializing it is to use the ``uses`` keyword.
-This is a more advanced usage which is expected to be mostly utilized by library designers, which allows a module to use another module's state but defer its initialization to another module in the compilation tree (most likely a user of the library in question).
+This is a more advanced usage which is expected to be mostly utilized by library designers.
+The ``uses`` statement allows a module to use another module's state but defer its initialization to another module in the compilation tree (most likely a user of the library in question).

 This is best illustrated with an example: